SophieDufrane/project2-rockPaperScissors/README.md

 ### Bugs and Fixes

-- **Learning Experience:** During the development, I found that creating an object to determine each possible combination of the game (e.g., Rock crushes Scissors) was a more efficient way than using a simple "if-else" function.
-This helped improve the code's readability and maintainability by avoiding deeply nested conditions.
+- **Learning Experience:** During development, I discovered through research that using an object to map each possible combination of the game (e.g., Rock crushes Scissors) was a more efficient approach than using multiple 'if-else' statements.
+This method significantly improved the code's readability and maintainability by avoiding deeply nested conditions.
 - Additionally, I used constants to represent each selection (Rock, Paper, Scissors, Lizard, Spock) as string values.
-This approach prevented typos and made the code more robust by ensuring that each selection was always referred to consistently.
+This approach prevented typos and ensures that each selection was always referred to consistently.
 - Initially, the game would go on indefinitely without an endpoint.
-To resolve this, I added a function that stops the game once either the player or the computer reaches 5 points.
-This ensures that the game ends while providing a clear winner.
+To resolve this, I added a function that stops the game once either the player or the computer reaches 5 points which also provides a clear winner.

 ### Validator Testing